mghrear/Electron-Direction-Fitter/README.md

 5. Demonstrate how simulations can be saved as sparse tensors which take up less space
 6. Demstrates how the spare tensors can be load
 7. Demonstrates how a data generator can be used to convert sparse tensors into dense tensors in a batch-by-batchn basis (so that they do not take up too much space)

+makes_sparse_tensors.py:
+Python implementation of 'explore_processed_data.ipynb' to convert all processed simulations into sparse tensors that can be stored efficiently and loaded into a NN as dense tensors in a batch-by-batch bases.